MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/maplocationentitytypes-enumeration.md

 ### CountryRegion

-Include countries in the response.
+Include countries/regions in the response.

 ## See Also